So, you just started using minoxidil to treat your hair loss and you’re wondering how this will affect your daily hair

 Instead, we spoke with hair loss expert and Keeps medical advisor, Antonella Tosti, on the five simple tips to styling your hair, whether you’re using minoxidil foam or minoxidil solution:

 Cut your hair whenever and however you want.
 Minoxidil does its work at the scalp-level, so it won’t be compromised by a fresh cut.

-Wash your hair normally and with your preferred products, just keep in mind that to get the best results your hair and scalp should be dry when you use minoxidil (but it is OK if your hair is a little damp, just making sure it’s not soaking).
+Wash your hair normally and with your preferred products, just keep in mind that to get the best results your hair and scalp should be dry when you use minoxidil (but it is OK if your hair is a little damp, just make sure it’s not soaking).
 Oh, and you should avoid getting your hair wet for four hours after applying it.